kean/Nuke/README.md

 imageView.nk_setImage(with: URL(string: "http://...")!)
 ```

 #### Adding UI Extensions

 It's also extremely easy to add image loading capabilities (trait) to custom UI components.
-All you need is to implement in your view a `ResponseHandling` protocol which consists of a single method `nk_handle(response:isFromMemoryCache:)`.
+All you need is to implement `ResponseHandling` protocol in your view which consists of a single method `nk_handle(response:isFromMemoryCache:)`.

 ```swift
 extension MKAnnotationView: ResponseHandling {